FarmBot-Docs/farmbot-developers/v15/docs/web-app/env-vars-and-globalconfigs.md

 ## Examples

-FarmBot, Inc. requires validation of user email addresses.
+FarmBot Inc requires validation of user email addresses.
 Most self hosting users do not want this behavior, however.
 To allow server admins to choose between verifying emails or not, the application exposes a `ENV["NO_EMAILS"]` variable.
 When present, this ENV var will disable email verification.

 Another example is the `EXTRA_DOMAINS` variable.
 It can be set to a comma separated list of alternative domain names that a server may control.
 This allows the same server to be hosted on more than one domain name (`my.farm.bot`, `my.farmbot.io`, etc..).

 These examples are for illustrative purposes.
-The full list of variables is available [here](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/example.env#L7).
+The full list of variables is available [here](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/example.env).

 ## Caveats